jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Assembling scales across strings

-Assembling a scale across strings requires knowing where to find tones and semitones on neighboring strings.
+Assembling a scale across strings requires knowing where to find semitone and whole tone intervals on neighboring strings.
 Remember the intervals are the same between all strings (a perfect fourth), except the "third rail" major third interval between strings 2-3.